 : What was your most challenging assignment?

-: What is the hardest thing you ever had to do as a Supply Corps officer?
+: What is the hardest thing you have ever had to do as a Supply Corps officer?

 : What in your career are you most proud of?

-: How do you think what you’ve learned over your career helped you after you left the Supply Corps?
+: How do you think what you’ve learned over your career will help you after you have left the Supply Corps?

-: What one piece of advice would you give today’s Supply Corps officer?
+: What one piece of advice would you give to today’s Supply Corps officer?

 : Is there anything else you’d like to add?